 - 3 cups cooked long grain rice - see notes

-- 2 cups freshly shredded colby jack cheese - plus more to taste
+- 2 cups freshly shredded colby jack cheese - divided

 Instructions